 CloudBees has validated the core functionality and all plugins in the CloudBees Assurance Program work correctly when using Java 17.
 Plugins that are not part of the CloudBees Assurance Program may work, but they have not been verified and may cause issues especially in mixed JVM scenarios.

 CloudBees strongly recommends upgrading CloudBees CI on traditional platforms to use Java 17 as soon as possible.
-Starting in release 2.440.1.3, CloudBees CI supports both Java 17 and Java 11 until the Jenkins community releases an LTS that requires Java 17 or higher (in late 2024).
+CloudBees CI versions 2.440.1.3 - 2.462.3.3 support both Java 17 and Java 11.
+CloudBees CI version 2.479.1.3 or later only support Java 17. |

 Supported configurations